oDesk Joins Forces With Elance

 Ah yes…perhaps one of the most common personas on the “do not hire” list.
 Unfortunately, this might be the one most difficult to spot before it’s too late.
 Everything seems to be going swimmingly.
 You’ve trained the contractor, he or she is doing work and billing time, and then randomly…nothing.
 No email, no phone call, no hours billed.
 Just a lot of silence.

-Picture this: you’ve hired a web developer to provide ongoing support for your WordPress site.
-You set his billing limit at 10 hours per week and get things started with a few delegations.
-The next day, you log into your oDesk account and learn he’s maxed out the 10 hour billing limit.
+Picture this: you decide to hire freelancer writers to help you build SEO for your website.
+For one of the writers, you set a billing limit of 10 hours per week and get things started with a few delegations.
+The next day, you log into your Upwork account and learn he’s maxed out the 10 hour billing limit.
 Strange, but perhaps he’s taken some initiative and identified some additional issues that needed to be addressed.
-Upon reviewing his oDesk Workdiary, you start to become more cynical.
+Upon reviewing his Upwork Workdiary, you start to become more cynical.
 For five of the ten hours, you see the exact same screenshot.
 When you ask the contractor if there was a billing mistake, the contractor is adamant that the billing is correct.
-He claims that he was working on a different computer that didn’t have the oDesk time tracking software installed.
+He claims that he was working on a different computer that didn’t have the time tracking software installed.

 Moral of the story?
 You’ve got yourself a faker.
 Time to cut bait and find someone else.

 Warning sign you’ve hired an “in-your-face pounder”: Overwhelms the system with emails and questions